Box moves on Littlewood-Richardson tableaux and an application to invariant subspace varieties: Direct sums of cyclic embeddings

-\begin{proof} Given a direct sum of cyclic embeddings, each summand gives rise to a tableau with a uniquely determined partial map that satisfies (EBP).
-This map has at most one orbit, it records the isomorphism type of a pole (Proposition~\ref{prop-tableau-of-cyclic}).
+Consider a direct sum of cyclic embeddings as the sum of an empty embedding and a direct sum of poles.
+The height sequence of each pole gives rise to a partial map on the tableau of the pole which satisfies (EBP), this map has precisely one orbit; it records the isomorphism type of the pole (Lemma~\ref{lemma-tableau-of-cyclic}).
 The tableau of the direct sum is given by taking the row-wise union of the tableaux of the summands; it admits a partial map which is (boxwise) defined by the partial maps for the summands; this map satisfies (EBP) because the restricted maps do.
-Given two isomorphic direct sum decompositions, the two unordered list of height sequences of the poles involved are equal, hence the two associated partial maps differ by conjugation by a permutation of the boxes which preserves rows and entries.
+Given two isomorphic direct sum decompositions, the two unordered lists of height sequences of the poles involved are equal, hence the two associated partial maps differ by conjugation by a permutation of the boxes which preserves rows and entries.

 Conversely, suppose $g$ is a partial map on $\Gamma$ with (EBP).
 For each orbit $\mathcal O$ of $g$, the boxes in $\mathcal O$ together with the empty parts of columns which correspond to the jumps (recall the definition of the (EBP)), constitute the tableau of a pole.
 The empty parts of columns in $\Gamma$ not used by the (EBP) define the tableau of an empty embedding.
 Since all boxes are accounted for, $\Gamma$ is the union of all the tableaux.
 Hence the sum of the poles and the empty embedding has $\Gamma$ as its tableau.
 If $g'$ is an equivalent partial map on $\Gamma$, then the boxes in the orbits may differ, but not the rows in which they occur.
 Thus the corresponding unordered list of height sequences of poles is equal, and so is the partition which records those empty parts of columns which are not used up by the jumps in the height sequences.
 Hence the associated embeddings are isomorphic.